LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 ### SMTP Client:

 SMTP Client allows the sending of emails via the SMTP Protocol.
 It is configured during instance creation.
-The Client is based on [nodemailer](https://github.com/nodemailer/nodemailer) and shares the interface.
-Important note, it will use a unique connection per email sent, it will also release it after sending.
+The Client is based on [nodemailer](https://github.com/nodemailer/nodemailer) and shares its interface.

+<div class="important">The client will use a unique connection for every email sent.
+It will close each connection after sending.</div>

 **Sample Usage**